AreaLayer/Lightning-Lending/doc/run.md

 ### Add LND, CLN or Eclair endpoint

-Add into your application LND endpoint
+Add into your application LND, Eclair or CLN endpoint via ENV

 ```env
 LND_ENDPOINT =